-Furthermore, there are restrictions on Swiss companies granting loans or providing security that are of an upstream or cross-stream nature (see question 8.1 above).
+Furthermore, there are restrictions on Swiss companies granting loans or providing security which are of an upstream or cross-stream nature (see question 8.1 above).
+8.3 What recent trends have there been in the debt financing market in your jurisdiction?